enabledhq/enabledhq.github.io/_posts/2017-11-22-iphonex-face-tracking.md

 In total there are [51 blend shapes](https://developer.apple.com/documentation/arkit/arfaceanchor.blendshapelocation) including things like `eyeBlinkLeft`, `eyeWideRight`, `mouthFunnel`, `mouthLowerDownLeft` and so on.
 Most of these are symmetrical in that they have left and right equivalents.

 Here are the blend shapes we made for our sample model.
-These are fairly basic and were made quickly so we could test the validity of the idea.
+These are basic and were made quickly so we could test the validity of the idea.
 Your own custom models could have much nicer, more intricate blend shapes.

 ![Morph Targets]({{site.baseurl}}/images/img_face_morphtargets.gif)